gabhijit/gabhijit-github-io-blog/content/2017/fast-vector-operations.md

 Title: So Vector Operations Are Fast, Right?
 Date: 2017-08-07
-Tags: pandas, numpy
+Tags: pandas, numpy, Python
-Category: Python Profiling
+Category: Python
 Slug: vector-operations-are-fast-right
 Author: Abhijit Gadgil
-Status: Published
 Summary: Recently, for one of the projects we are working on, I was looking at processing data from Pandas panel.
 I wanted to find out certain `items` in a Panel based on certain criteria on the `minor axis`.
 I worked with two flavors and the findings for different data-sets are quite interesting.
 Something that would definitely qualify as an interesting learning.
 We discuss, how profiling can be successfully used to explain certain Performance behavior, that often looks counter-intuitive.

 ### A bit of a background